 If you aren’t already using text as part of your outreach to spa and massage practice clients, you’ll want to think about a messaging strategy.
 Text messages can focus on:

-Keep the message simple: A text message has a limit of 160 characters so don’t try to convey too much information in one.
+Keep the message simple: A text message has a limit of 160 characters, so don’t try to convey too much information in one.
 It’s also best to focus on one point per SMS and when the message is for marketing, make it compelling.

 Personalize: Business SMS makes it easy to personalize mass texts.
-Business text messaging platforms use merge tokens, which are automatically populated fields that enable to insert information about your contacts to personalize a message.
+Business text messaging platforms use merge tokens, which are automatically populated fields that enable you to insert information about your contacts to personalize a message.
 Using merge tokens, you can pull information from Customer Relationship Management (CRM) systems to insert such information as first names and information about past services.

 Timing is everything: Don’t text late at night; it’s inconsiderate.
 Some say it’s best to text mid to late afternoon toward the end of the workday when people are more inclined to focus on a message.